Conservatism in the United States: Modern media

-Conservatives gained a major new communications medium with the resurgence of talk radio in the late 1980s.
-William G. Mayer, reports that "conservatives dominate talk radio to an overwhelming, remarkable degree".
+In the late 1980s, the resurgence of talk radio provided conservatives with a significant new medium for communication.
+William G. Mayer reports that "conservatives dominate talk radio to an overwhelming, remarkable degree."
 This dominance enabled them to spread their message much more effectively to the general public, which had previously been confined to the major Big Three television networks.
-Political scientists Jeffrey M. Berry and Sarah Sobieraj conclude that, "conservatives like talk radio because they believe it tells them the truth.
+Political scientists Jeffrey M. Berry and Sarah Sobieraj conclude that "conservatives like talk radio because they believe it tells them the truth.
 Liberals appear to be much more satisfied with the mainstream media and are more likely to believe that it is accurate."

 Rush Limbaugh proved there was a huge nationwide audience for specific and heated discussions of current events from a conservative viewpoint.
 Other major hosts who describe themselves as conservative include: Michael Peroutka, Jim Quinn, Dennis Miller, Ben Ferguson, William Bennett, Andrew Wilkow, Lars Larson, Sean Hannity, G. Gordon Liddy, Laura Ingraham, Mike Church, Glenn Beck, Mark Levin, Michael Savage, Kim Peterson, Ben Shapiro, Michael Reagan, Jason Lewis, Ken Hamblin, and Herman Cain.
-The Salem Radio Network syndicates a group of religiously oriented Republican activists, including Roman Catholic Hugh Hewitt, and Jewish conservatives Dennis Prager and Michael Medved.
-One popular Jewish conservative, Laura Schlessinger, offers parental and personal advice, but is outspoken on social and political issues.
+The Salem Radio Network syndicates a group of religiously oriented Republican activists, including Roman Catholic Hugh Hewitt and Jewish conservatives Dennis Prager and Michael Medved.
+One popular Jewish conservative, Laura Schlessinger, offers parental and personal advice but is outspoken on social and political issues.
 In 2011, the largest weekly audiences for talk radio were 15 million for Limbaugh and 14 million for Hannity, with about nine million each for Glenn Beck, Michael Savage and Mark Levin.
 The audiences overlap, depending on how many each listener dials into every week.

 Fox News features conservative hosts.
 One such host is Sean Hannity, who also has a talk radio program.
 One former host is Matt Drudge; prior, and after his time on Fox News Drudge has operated Drudge Report, a news aggregation website, and is a self-professed conservative.
 It is more conservative than other news sources in the United States, such as National Public Radio and CNN.
-Canadian-American political commentator David Frum has been a critic of this development, and has argued that the influence of conservative talk radio and Fox News has harmed American conservatism, turning it from "a political philosophy into a market segment" for extremism and conflict making "for bad politics but great TV".
+Canadian-American political commentator David Frum has been a critic of this development and has argued that the influence of conservative talk radio and Fox News has harmed American conservatism, turning it from "a political philosophy into a market segment" for extremism and conflict, making "for bad politics but great TV."